botlnec/islp/docs/sols/chapter4/exercise10.md

-We're publishing one new chapter at least once month.
+We're publishing the solutions to a new chapter at least once a month.

 At the latest, Chapter 4 will be out in December 2017.